- Chart

 Average Trading Volume

-The ETF is highly liquid, with a substantial average daily trading volume ensuring ease of entry and exit for investors.
+The ETF exhibits strong liquidity with an average daily trading volume exceeding 1,000,000 shares, ensuring ease of trading for investors.

 Bid-Ask Spread